New Mexico Department of Game and Fish

 SANTA FE – The Department of Game and Fish will conduct roadblocks throughout the state during hunting and fishing seasons to collect harvest data and to detect wildlife law violations.

-The 2019-2020 hunting and fishing season begins April 1.
+The 2021-2022 hunting and fishing season begins April 1.
 All hunters and anglers are required to purchase a new license before hunting and fishing.
-Anglers can expect roadblocks throughout the summer.
+Hunters and anglers can expect roadblocks throughout the spring and summer.
 Guides and outfitters are also reminded that new registration is required.

-Youth turkey season begins April 12 and the general season begins April 15.
-For more information, please consult the department’s Hunting Rules and Information booklet, available at www.wildlife.state.nm.us or at area offices and license vendors.
+Youth turkey season begins April 9 and the general season begins April 15.
+For more information, please consult the Department’s Hunting Rules and Information booklet.

 Department officers may be assisted by other law enforcement agencies such as the U.S. Forest Service, Bureau of Land Management, New Mexico State Police or county sheriff’s offices.
 As a result, the public may encounter minor delays.